 I often wondered why our politicians who should make the smartest possible decisions because they are our leaders, often make decisions that are almost unbelievable.

-But I found some kind of comfort or at least explanation in The Integral Philosophy which resulted in this Process of Decision model.
-I also noticed that the politicians who ‘talk’ to the lowest needs Security and Survival get a lot of votes.
+But I found some kind of comfort or at least explanation in The Integral Philosophy which resulted in this Process of the Decision model.
+I also noticed that the politicians who ‘talk’ to the lowest need for Security and Survival get a lot of votes.
 But there seems to be a tendency among liberal politicians to talk about money, success and winning (Orange) which also attracts a lot of voters.

 Stage 1 – Infrared: Decisions are made unconsciously from one and only one perspective.
 Life or death.
 Does my decision sustain my life or expedite my death.

 Stage 3 – Red: When my brain has calculated the best options for survival and the best options for safety, it goes on to take care of my psychological needs.
 Now I begin (a little more consciously) to decide what is good for me and what is bad for me.
-At this stage there are no calculations on cause and effect.
-We are talking what is good for me here and now.
+At this stage, there are no calculations on cause and effect.
+We are talking about what is good for me here and now.
 There is not much moral in the decisions.
 That often leaves room for others to take back what I took from them.
 At this stage I am not able to predict the consequences of my decisions.
 You don’t care about others.

-Stage 7 – Teal: The first five stages are about ME and WE opposed to YOU and THEM.
+Stage 7 – Teal: The first five stages are about ME and WE as opposed to YOU and THEM.
 Stage 6 is about us.
 All of us.
 We know that people are different and we are able to look at things from any angle.
 Not just MY angle.
-This makes the decision making process slower, but much more sustainable as a lot more factors has been taken into account.
+This makes the decision making process slower, but much more sustainable as a lot more factors have been taken into account.

 Stage 8 – Turquoise: At this stage your decision making involves evolution.
 You found your purpose which has meaning for a greater number of people.